First Year Housing

 Living on campus makes it easy to familiarize yourself with our vibrant campus community, and when you choose to become part of our dynamic Living Learning Communities, you’ll have an opportunity to instantly connect with the Torero lifestyle.
 For more information CLICK HERE.

 In order to help you make a seamless transition to college life and community living, each first-year residence has live-in professional Community Directors, Resident Ministers and undergraduate Resident Assistants who are committed to helping you maximize your on-campus living experience.

-PLEASE NOTE: USD requires that all unmarried freshmen and sophomore students not commuting from the primary (i.e. full-time) home of their parent(s) or legal guardian, are required to live on campus.
+PLEASE NOTE: USD requires that all unmarried freshmen and sophomore students not commuting from the primary (i.e. full-time) home of their parent(s) or legal guardian, are required to live on campus for four semesters.

 All contracts are for the full academic year, which consists of both fall and spring semesters, or if entered into after the beginning of the academic year, for the remainder of that academic year.
-These policies apply to any freshman and transfer students who enter USD. *The second-year requirement is to be implemented Fall, 2014 for transfer students and incoming first-year students.
+These policies apply to any freshman and transfer students who enter USD. *The residency requirement applies to all first and second year students.

 The Camino/Founders complex features two connected buildings, separated by gender, on the west end of campus that were originally built for the San Diego College of Women in the early 1950s.
 Student residences exist on the second floor, while classrooms occupy the second floor, of these two-story buildings.
 Camino Hall is our All-Male accommodation, whereas Founders is All-Female.
 Their unique design provides most rooms with a view of the beautifully landscaped courtyards.
 Residents share communal bathrooms with individual “Johnny-Squares” assigned to each room.
 The rooms accommodate two, three or four residents.